Jan 8, 2018 – Feb 11, 2018 |

 With this 5-week, self-paced Massive Open Online Course (MOOC), you can explore the causes of limited transparency in social science research, as well as tools to make your own work more open and reproducible.

 Transparent and Open Social Science Research is based on Professor Ted Miguel‘s UC Berkeley course on methods for transparent research.
-He and Project Scientist Garret Christensen lead the online version.
+He, Project Scientist Garret Christensen, and Postdoc Fernando Hoces de la Guardia lead the online version.
 They will be online to answer your questions and facilitate discussions.

 In addition to providing a solid theoretical foundation and extensive reading list for researchers looking to make their research more transparent, the course also gives opportunities for hands-on practice with tools like p-curve and the Open Science Framework (OSF).
 The topics we cover include:

 - An overview of the reproducibility crisis and the open science movement